Zalakoppány: 18th century

 A tax record from 1720 describes 16 taxpayers.
 In 1740, Maria Theresia lists six plots of land in Zalakoppány among the estates donated to the Vajda family.
 Mid-century censuses record 100-150 different surnames in the village.
 The village's Baroque church, dedicated to the Assumption, committed by Márton Bíró Padányi, Archbishop of Veszprém, was built in 1756.
 A military survey of 1763-1787 shows about 140 houses, with the size and structure of the village being almost identical to that of today.

 19th century

 37 soldiers from Zalakoppány took part in the Hungarian Revolution of 1848.
-The Pallas Encyclopedia of 1891 mentions a population of 1269 and that the settlement having a post office and a postal savings bank.
+The Pallas Encyclopedia of 1891 mentions a population of 1269 and that the settlement had a post office and a postal savings bank.
 Famous politician Ferenc Deák living in the nearby Kehidakustány also had estates among the vineyards belonging to the village, this was for a time commemorated by a carved post in the hills.